bbanzai88/Data-Science-Repository/README.md

 # Miscellaneous Code
-This repository contains various projects that I have worked on either for classes I was teaching, protyping or for fun  ..
+This repository contains various projects that I have worked on either for classes I was teaching, prototyping or for fun  ..